PySimpleGUI/PySimpleGUI/readme_creator/readme.md

         print("Nothing happened")
 ```

 Use async windows sparingly.
 It's possible to have a window that appears to be async, but it is not.  **Please** try to find other methods before going to async windows.
 The reason for this plea is that async windows poll tkinter over and over.
-If you do not have a timeout in your Read and yuou've got nothing else your program will block on, then you will eat up 100% of the CPU time.
+If you do not have a timeout in your Read and you've got nothing else your program will block on, then you will eat up 100% of the CPU time.
 It's important to be a good citizen.
 Don't chew up CPU cycles needlessly.
 Sometimes your mouse wants to move ya know?

 Non-blocking (timeout=0) is generally reserved as a "last resort".
 Too many times people use non-blocking reads when a blocking read will do just fine.